JJDabrowski/HackYeah/README.md

 ### Create an Environment in Linux and MacOS

-python3 -m venv `name of environment`
+python3 -m venv `environment_name`

 ### Create an Environment in Windows

-py -3 -m venv `name of environment`
+py -3 -m venv `environment_name`

 ## Step 3: Activate the Environment
 ### Activate the Environment on Linux and MacOs
-. `name of environment`/bin/activate
+navigate to the directory you put your environment int, and from the folder run: source bin/activate

 ### Activate the Environment on Windows
 `name of environment`\Scripts\activate